timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 The evolution from local state to MVI is not a story about replacing a bad pattern with a good one.

 Local state was correct when the state was local.
 A single source of truth became useful when several UI elements depended on the same values.
-UDF became useful when remote search introduced delayed results, loading, errors, retry, and latest-wins cancellation.
+Single-state UDF became useful when remote search introduced delayed results, loading, errors, retry, and latest-wins cancellation.
+A Flow pipeline reduced the manual guards needed for the latest-wins rule.
 Actor/reducer MVI became useful only after overlapping async operations introduced ordering rules that were too expensive to keep distributed.

 That is the main lesson: for screen state management, UI architecture should be strongly shaped by coordination requirements.